davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(FilteredHours, vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain criteria.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain criteria that define what counts as "billable."

+Here's a breakdown of what it does:

 1. **Variable Definition (FilteredHours)**: The expression starts by defining a variable called `FilteredHours`.
-This variable is created by filtering the `vw_Timesheet` table based on specific conditions.
+This variable holds a filtered version of the `vw_Timesheet` data.

-2. **Filtering Criteria**:
-   - The filter checks two main conditions:
+2. **Filtering Criteria**: The filtering is based on two main conditions:
-     - **Qualifying Projects**: It looks for entries where the `QualifyPrj` column equals 1, indicating that the project qualifies for billing.
-     - **Billable Projects**: It also checks if the `BillablePrj` column equals 1, meaning the project is billable.
+   - The project qualifies as billable if `vw_Timesheet[QualifyPrj]` equals 1 (indicating it's a qualifying project) **and** `vw_Timesheet[BillablePrj]` equals 1 (indicating it's a billable project).
-   - Additionally, it includes any projects that contain the phrase "Customer Success Services" in the `Project` column.
-This is done using the `SEARCH` function, which looks for that specific text within the project names.
+   - Alternatively, it includes any projects that contain the phrase "Customer Success Services" in their name.
+This is checked using the `SEARCH` function, which looks for that specific text within the `vw_Timesheet[Project]` field.

-3. **Summation of Hours**: After applying the filter, the expression uses the `SUMX` function to calculate the total hours worked on the filtered projects. `SUMX` iterates over the filtered results and sums up the values in the `Hours` column.
+3. **Summing Up Hours**: After applying the filters, the expression uses the `SUMX` function to iterate over the filtered results (the `FilteredHours` variable) and sums up the `vw_Timesheet[Hours]` for all the entries that meet the filtering criteria.

-4. **Final Output**: The final result of this measure, `UTI_TotalBillableHours`, is the total number of hours that meet the specified criteria—either qualifying and billable projects or projects related to "Customer Success Services."

-In summary, this DAX measure effectively calculates the total billable hours from a timesheet, focusing on projects that are either explicitly marked as billable and qualifying or are related to customer success services.
-This helps businesses track and report on their billable work accurately.
+**In summary**, this DAX measure calculates the total number of hours worked on projects that are either specifically marked as billable or fall under the "Customer Success Services" category.
+This helps the business understand how many hours can be billed to clients, ensuring that only relevant projects are included in the total.

 **`UTI_TOTALHOURS`**